kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 So we scan several squares that all don't block sight, until we come to number 5, and it does block sight.
-Since 5 is intersecting just one sight line of the View, that means that we are in the case where the steep line is "bumped" inward.
+Since 5 is intersecting just one sight line of the view, that means that we are in the case where the steep line is "bumped" inward.
 The shallow line is unaffected by this.

 ![five-is-a-wall](https://github.com/Lokathor/roguelike-tutorial-2018/blob/master/screenshots/week03-05.png)

 Now we continue our scan and eventually find that 7 is also a blocker.
-It's within the View we've got going on, so we split clone the view, and the lower index view treats it as a steep line bump, while the higher index view treats it as a shallow bump.
+It's within the view we've got going on, so we split clone the view, and the lower index view treats it as a steep line bump, while the higher index view treats it as a shallow bump.
 Our lower index view remains red and blue, but our new higher index view will be yellow and purple.